-Over the past few months, we’ve been working with Imperial College London and to evaluate their CELL schools project.
+Over the past few months, we’ve been working with Impelo and Imperial College London and to evaluate their CELL schools project.
 Evaluating CELL proved to be a great example of how valuable observation techniques are with younger audiences.

 CELL is an exploration of human cells through intricate dance choreography.
 Teaching microbiology to Key Stage 2 pupils through the medium of dance allows them to visualise these scientific concepts.
 Our role was to evaluate the programme, focusing on how pupils engaged with CELL and any impacts on their perceptions, interest and understanding of STEM.

 As the performance element of CELL is at the centre of the programme, one of our challenges was to look at how we could evaluate pupils’ reactions to this more abstract approach to STEM learning.

 While surveys and focus groups helped us to investigate students’ levels of engagement, we also evaluated through observations.
 Observation helped the collection of organic responses to the performance in real-time, as opposed to other evaluation formats that are reflective in nature.
 This was one of the more challenging aspects of the evaluation.